maxdan94/cosineSparseMatrix/README.md

 $$\frac{|\Delta^i(u) \cap \Delta^i(v)|}{\sqrt{|Delta^i(u)|\cdot |Delta^i(v)|}},$$
 where $|\Delta^i(u|$ is the set of in-neighbors of node u.

-The program is quite scalable as it avoids to compute the cosine similarity between pairs of nodes having no in-neighbors in common.
+In practice, the program is quite scalable as it avoids to compute the cosine similarity between pairs of nodes having no in-neighbors in common.

 The method is particularly adapted to compute the similarity between user in a social network such as Twitter.